eddiecorrigall/xlsx-populate/README.md

 // Get cell "A5" by row and column. var cell = sheet.getCell(5, 1);

+// Get cell "A5" by using its relative position to "A1" var cell = sheet.getCell(1, 1).getRelativeCell(4, 0);
 ```

 You can also get named cells directly from the Workbook: